galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 >
 > 4. Plot that PCA with the same three colour fields and rename the output `Plot PCA after regression`.
 >
-{: .hands_on}
+{: .details}

 ![PCA after regressing total counts.](../../images/spatial-breast-cancer-tme-SPICA/pca_after_regression.png "PCA calculated from residualised expression after regressing total_counts.
 The association of early PCs with the regressed covariate is effectively removed.")

-After regression, the association between `total_counts` and the first PCs is effectively zero.
-That shows the operation did what it was asked to do; it does **not** show that the residualised matrix is biologically preferable.
-Total RNA content can covary with real cell composition and tissue structure, so removing it can remove biological signal as well as technical depth effects.
+After regression the association between `total_counts` and the early components is effectively zero.
+That shows the operation did what it was asked to do.
+It does **not** show that the residualised matrix is the better one to analyse.

+> <comment-title>What "removing biological signal" means here</comment-title>
+>
+> Total counts at a spot rise for two different reasons, and `regress_out` cannot distinguish them.
+>
+> The **technical** reason is capture efficiency.
+Permeabilisation, section thickness and local tissue integrity all vary across a slide, and a spot that released its mRNA less efficiently reports fewer counts for the same underlying biology.
+Variation of this kind is noise and is worth removing.
+>
+> The **biological** reason is that spots genuinely differ in what they contain.
+A 55 µm spot over densely packed tumour epithelium holds more cells, and more transcriptionally active ones, than a spot over loose collagen-rich stroma or adipose tissue.
+Its higher count is a real measurement of the tissue.
+>
+> Because the two contributions are summarised in the same number, regressing it out discards both.
+In this section the count-depth gradient tracks the boundary between the epithelial and stromal compartments, so a partition computed on residuals risks blurring exactly the distinction the analysis is trying to find.
+The comparison is therefore kept as a diagnostic, and the non-regressed branch is the one carried forward.
+>
+{: .comment}

 > <question-title>Which branch should continue?</question-title>
 >